Mississippi Foreclosure Laws and Procedures

 Nonjudicial Foreclosure Requirements in Mississippi

 The foreclosing lender must publish a notice of sale for three consecutive weeks before the sale date and post notice on the courthouse door.
 That's it.
-Then the lender may then sell the home at a foreclosure sale.
+The lender may then sell the home at a foreclosure sale.
 (Miss.
 Code Ann. § 89-1-55).

 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.